inoxlang/inox/docs/inox-daemon.md

 sudo inox add-service --expose-project-servers --expose-web-servers
 ```

+Browser automation can be allowed by adding the `--allow-browser-automation` switch.

 **This installation is not recommended for production environments.**

 ## Installation B - Inoxd + Cloudflare Tunnel